Óscar Valdez: Amateur career

 In Milan, at the 2009 World Amateur Boxing Championships (seniors), he won the bronze medal and became the first Mexican to achieve a medal at a World Champhionships in the history of the sport in Mexico.

 After his run through of the Featherweight division, once again Valdez moved back down to Bantamweight.
 There, he won his Olympic qualifier.
 Valdez won his first fight in the 2012 Olympic Games, defeating India's Shiva Thapa by a margin of 14–9.
-In his second fight of the games, he won to Tajikistan's Anvar Yunusov by a margin of 13–7 then lost 13–19 to Ireland's John Joe Nevin.
+In his second fight of the games, he won against Tajikistan's Anvar Yunusov by a margin of 13–7 then lost 13–19 to Ireland's John Joe Nevin.